Sindrex/9dotproblem/README.md

   10. OPTIONAL: If you want the 9dotproblem system to redirect to it's REDIRECT_URL, add "&redirect=true" at the end of the URL. *Note: remember to set the system's config REDIRECT_URL if you want it to redirect the user after a completed test.*
   11. Save, publish and you are done!
 This survey will now redirect to the 9dotproblem system.

-### How to setup 9dotproblem redirect to qualtrics
+### How to setup 9dotproblem redirect to Qualtrics
   1. Create a survey in Qualtrics.
   2. Open up "Survey Flow".
   3. Add a new element.
 Click "Embedded Data".